 WHEREAS, in accordance with I.C. § 8-1.5-2-5(d), not less than thirty (30) days or more than sixty (60) days after the date of a hearing under this section, the legislative body may adopt an ordinance providing for the sale or disposition of the nonsurplus municipally owned utility property; and

-WHEREAS, the Council has determined that it is in the best interest for the Town, its citizens, and the customers of the Town’s municipal gas utility for the Town to sell the Gas Utility Assets to Citizens Gas of Westfield, for the amount of $4,307,000, which amount is consistent with and no greater than the highest appraised value of the Gas Utility Assets,; and
+WHEREAS, the Council has determined that it is in the best interest for the Town, its citizens, and the customers of the Town’s municipal gas utility for the Town to sell the Gas Utility Assets to Citizens Gas of Westfield, for the amount of $4,307,000, which amount is

+not less than the full appraised value as determined under I.C.
+8-1.5-2-5 and I.C.
+8-1.5-2-6.

+of the Gas Utility Assets,; and

 WHEREAS, the Town is entitled to sell the Gas Utility Assets pursuant to I.C. § 8-1.5-2-1, et. seq.